If you are using digital marketing, then knowing your Allowable Cost per Order (ACPO) is important. It gives you an answer to the question:

 Profit

-Allowable cost per order is a profit-first concept.
-The profit you wish to generate is included in the cost calculation.
-It’s not the result of the activity.
+The allowable cost per order is a profit-first concept.
+The profit you wish to generate is included on the cost side of the cost-per-order calculator.
+It’s not the result of marketing activity.

-How to use ACPO in the Real World
+How to Calculate Cost per Order in the Real World

 But is this realistic?